robzenn92/EpTODocker/README.md

 kubernetes        ClusterIP   10.96.0.1        <none>        443/TCP                         2d
 ```

-Now you can reach a random peer's welcome page available on:
+Now you can reach a random peer's Cyclon welcome page available on:

 ```
 $ curl 192.168.99.100:30292/hello